 Exchanges pending FCA permission to trade in the UK

-The Temporary Registration Regime, which was introduced for the firms that applied for registration before 10 January 2021 and whose applications are still being assessed, enables those businesses to continue to trade in the UK while the FCA completes the assessment of their application.
-Firms permitted to trade in the UK while awaiting approval can be found on the FCA's list of Cryptoasset Firms with Temporary Registration.
+The Temporary Registration Regime, which was introduced for the firms that applied for registration before 10 January 2021 and whose applications were still being assessed, enabled those businesses to continue to trade in the UK while the FCA completes the assessment of their application.

 Exchanges that do not have FCA permission to trade in the UK